 A recent French study, published in March 2024 in the British Medical Journal, examined the risk of meningioma associated with progestogen use.
 The study found that users of Depo-Provera (MPA) had the highest increased risk of developing intracranial meningiomas.
 Additionally, the study found that using Depo-Provera for over a year increased the risk of tumors by 5.6 times.

-This same risk was not found with the most commonly used oral and intravaginal contraceptives.
+This same risk was not found with the most commonly used oral and intravaginal hormonal medications.
 Furthermore, MPA use is much lower in France as compared to the United States, where MPA injections are commonly used by young, lower-income and Black women.

-These lawsuits are based on patients not being warned that the contraceptive injection Depo-Provera and the endometriosis injection depo-subQ provera 104 could increase their risk of developing a meningioma tumor.
+These lawsuits are based on patients not being warned that Depo-Provera and depo-subQ provera 104 could increase their risk of developing a meningioma tumor.
 These tumors can vary in size, growing over time.
 They may be either benign or, in a smaller number of cases, cancerous.
 Even when meningiomas are benign, they are dangerous because they intrude on brain tissue and structures as they grow.

 In November 2004, Pfizer and the FDA agreed that the drug should carry a “black box warning,” one of the strongest warnings issued to consumers.
 This warning was limited to prolonged use potentially resulting in significant loss of bone density, such as osteoporosis, and does not warn against the risk of brain and spinal tumors.